 There are three species of seventeen-year cicadas [M. septendecim (L.), M. cassini (Fisher) and M. septendecula Alexander and Moore] and also three species of the more southerly ranging thirteen year cicadas (M. tredecim Walsh and Riley, M. tredecassini Alexander and Moore, and M. tredecula Alexander and Moore).

 There are 30 broods of periodical cicadas, most separated geographically (Broods I-XVII are 17-year species; XVIII-XXX are 13-year species).
 Not all are large enough to be horticulturally important.
-Brood X is the most important numerically and geographically; it last appeared in 1987.
-Brood II is the brood that will appear in 2013.
+Brood X is the most important numerically and geographically; it last appeared in 2004; it will appear again in 2021.
+Brood IX is the brood that will appear in 2020 in southwest Virginia.
 A map of the yearly occurrence of the various broods in Virginia is given in a Virginia Tech factsheet.
 See an Adobe Presenter presentation (10 minutes) for periodical cicada in Virginia.